Brendan Bradley (footballer): Later career

-In 1978, he moved to Athlone Town before linking once more with his erstwhile Finn Harps manager Patsy McGowan at Sligo Rovers.
+In 1978, he moved to Athlone Town, before linking once more with his erstwhile Finn Harps manager Patsy McGowan at Sligo Rovers.
 He netted 44 league goals for the club, collecting a FAI Cup runners-up medal from the 1981 final with Dundalk.
-He returned to Harps for the 1982–1983 season, staying a further four seasons, before re-joining Derry City in the January 1986 season, helping the club capture the League of Ireland First Division Shield.
+He returned to Harps for the 1982–83 season, staying a further four seasons, before re-joining Derry City in the January 1986 season, helping the club capture the League of Ireland First Division Shield.

-Post career
+Post-playing career

 Bradley resides in Derry, relaxing with playing golf and walking.
 He resisted the urge of management after his playing retirement commenting that "it would never take the place of playing for me" and is an occasional visitor to the Brandywell Stadium.
-After 13 years at Finn Park he retains "a soft spot for Harps".
+After 13 years at Finn Park, he retains "a soft spot for Harps".

 In 2019, Bradley was honoured with a Special Merit Award, at the 2019 FAI International Awards, for his outstanding contributions to domestic club football in Ireland.